IRF logo

 The Cassini Langmuir probe

-We have built a kind of "cosmic weather station" called a Langmuir probe, to study the very tenuous gas of charged particles that we normally find in space.
+When used in space, A Langmuir probe can be seen as a kind of "cosmic weather station", that can be used to study the very tenuous gas of charged particles that we normally find in space.
 Hey, what, isn't space a vacuum?
-Well, with Earthly standards, it is, but the vacuum is not perfect: essentially everywhere, there is a tenuous gas of charged particles.
+Well, compared to the air around us on Earth, it is, but the vacuum is not perfect: essentially everywhere, there is a tenuous gas of charged particles.
 Such a gas of free ions and electrons is called a plasma.
 The basic principle for measuring this plasma with a Langmuir probe is simple: put a sphere (the probe) on some sort of boom on your spacecraft, apply a positive potential to the probe, and measure the current that flows from the spacecraft to the probe.
 As we put the probe at a positive potential, the current is due to collection of free electrons from the plasma.
 The higher the current, the more free electrons there must be around.
 Voila, we have measured the density!
 By some more intricate means, we can get the temperature as well, and sometimes also the plasma flow speed, i.e. the "wind speed", and the mean ion mass.
 Hence, we have a weather station in space, observing about the same things that Earthbound weather observatories do: temperature, wind speed, and pressure (which essentially is density times temperature).

 Simple as this principle may sound, there are of course a lot of difficulties.
 Constructing electronics for low-noise measurments of currents down below the nanoamp level is a challenge in itself, and in addition there are a lot of factors complicating the elegant principle above.
 We have have long experience of building this kind of instruments for many spacecraft (see our group home page).
 Still, the design and construction of the Langmuir probe instrument spanned some eight years from first conception to final launch!
 Above the photo at right shows our Langmuir probe on Cassini, goldish because its surface layer of titanium nitride.

-OK, but what do we want to do, now that we have spent so much time on building this instrument?
+OK, but what are we doing, now that we have spent so much time on building this instrument?

 Our main scientific interests are the tenuous plasmas found around Saturn and in the upper atmosphere of the moon Titan (see above for what a plasma is).

 Saturn's magnetosphere is a gigantic object, due to the strong magnetic field from the planet and the low pressure from the solar wind.
 It spans all of the ring system and most of the moons.
 This magnetosphere is in some ways similar to the magnetosphere of the Earth, but in other respects different.
 To learn exactly where they differ and where they look the same is important: this can tell us something about what we can expect around other magnetized objects in space.
 For us, the distribution of plasma in the Saturnian magnetosphere is one of the most interseting things.
-We already have very nice data from the first ring plane crossing: the interaction of the ring material with the plasma is of course one thing we want to dwell further on.
+We collected very nice data already at the first ring plane crossing: the interaction of the ring material with the plasma is of course one thing we want to dwell further on.
+We have also mapped the plasma density in all parts of the magnetosphere visited by Cassini.

 Titan's ionosphere, i.e. its uppermost, ionized, atmospheric layers, is a fascinating place.
 Titan's atmosphere has a complex organic chemistry, with the possibility for complicated reactions, perhaps creating large organic molecules, in the plasma layers at top of the atmosphere.
-Studying this plasma during the many Cassini flybys of Titan is perhaps what we most look forward to do.
-From the first flybys, we have learnt that Titan's ionosphere is eroding at a rate of around a kilogram per second (paper in Science, May 13, 2005), and there are lots of other fun stuff to dig out from the data.
+From the first flybys, we learned that Titan's ionosphere is eroding at a rate of around a kilogram per second (paper in Science, May 13, 2005), and we continue digging out lots of other fun stuff from the data.
+We list some of these on our main team website.

 Learn more about Cassini's investigations of Saturn's magnetosphere and Titan at the JPL Cassini web site.